radyatamaa/book-store-js/README.md

   the other is 4XX error.
 So for 5XX errors, use native js `Error` and for 4XX errors, use `ClientError`.

 - Model-validations:
-  This is the place where the business logic of each entity resides.
   It validates given data with `Joi` schema.\
   It throws `ClientError` when data is invalid and returns `getter` methods for each field instead of returning data object directly.\
   This makes `service` code more resilient to changes in entities structure.

-- Model:
+- Entity:
   Place for `sequelize` model definition however you can use whatever `ORM` or database client you like.
   It should work regardless of your selection of framework/library.